benhur07b/benhur07b.github.io/_posts/2018-03-01-learn-cartography-and-styling-in-qgis-part-2.md

 ### Final Thoughts
 Those are just the basics of map-making in QGIS using the Map Composer.
 With a bit of practice, creativity, and familiarity, greater and more beautiful maps can be created in QGIS.
 For some inspiration, you can check out [Map Examples from the QGIS site](https://www.qgis.org/en/site/about/screenshots.html).

-Stay tuned for the next part of this series where we'll look at adding Labels to Symbology.
+Stay tuned for the next part of this series where we'll look at creating a Hot Spot map and adding Labels to Symbology.
 Cheers!